Highly rated local moving companies for Los Angeles to Buffalo moves

 - Buffalo’s population is about 93% less than Los Angeles.

-- Buffalo's public transportation has a score of 7 out of 10 versus Los Angeles's higher score of 8.
+- Buffalo’s public transportation score of 7 out of 10 is lower than Los Angeles’s score of 8.

-- Buffalo and Los Angeles are similarily walkable.
+- Buffalo and Los Angeles are similarly walkable.

 - With a score of 63 out of 100, Buffalo is more bike-friendly than Los Angeles, which has a score of 59 out of 100.
-The higher a city's score, the more suited they are to safely accommodating cyclists.
+The higher a city’s score, the more suited it is to safely accommodating cyclists.

 - Buffalo’s crime rate is lower than Los Angeles with a score of 8.0 compared to Los Angeles’s 53.81.
 This means that Buffalo neighborhoods are safer than 8.0% of all U.S. neighborhoods, and Los Angeles neighborhoods are safer than 53.81%.